 During 1993, UGC Holdings adopted a stock option plan for certain of its employees, which was assumed by United on January 30, 2002 (the "Employee Plan").
 The Employee Plan is construed, interpreted and administered by United's compensation committee (the "Committee"), consisting of all members of the Board of Directors who are not employees of the Company.
 Members of the Company's Board of Directors who are not employees are not eligible to receive option grants under the Employee Plan.
 The Employee Plan provides for the grant of options to purchase up to 39,200,000 shares of Class A common stock, of which options for up to 3,000,000 shares of Class B common stock may be granted in lieu of options for shares of Class A common stock.
 The Committee has the discretion to determine the employees and consultants to whom options are granted, the number of shares subject to the options, the exercise price of the options, the period over which the options become exercisable, the term of the options (including the period after termination of employment during which an option may be exercised) and certain other provisions relating to the options.
 The maximum number of shares subject to options that may be granted to any one participant under the Employee Plan during any calendar year is 5,000,000 shares.
 The maximum term of options granted under the Employee Plan is ten years.
 Options granted may be either incentive stock options under the Internal Revenue Code of 1986, as amended, or non-qualified stock options.
 In general, for grants prior to December 1, 2000, options vest in equal monthly increments over 48 months, and for grants subsequent to December 1, 2000, options vest 12.5% six months from the date of grant and then in equal monthly increments over the next 42 months.
-Vesting would be accelerated upon a change of control in the Company as defined in the Employee Plan expires June 1, 2003.
-Options outstanding prior to such date shall continue to be recognized, but no new grants of options may be made thereafter.
+Vesting would be accelerated upon a change of control in the Company as defined in the Employee Plan.
+Under the Employee Plan, options to purchase a total of 18,304,474 shares of Class A common stock were available for grant as of December 31, 200